 The clue is Merak village is located behind a big mountain curve.
 So you don’t see it till the last kilometer.

 Surprisingly the GH owner had still not received our WhatsApp message for booking as there was no Network.
-But it was our lucky day so we managed to get a cozy room with extra bed + Dinner and Breakfast @ Rs 2200/-.
+But it was our lucky day so we managed to get a cozy room with an extra bed + Dinner and Breakfast @ Rs 2200/-.

 We had a finger-licking dinner and some hot coffee afterward to end our long and adventurous day.